stitchfix/mab/README.md

 ![thompson sampling formula](https://user-images.githubusercontent.com/5180129/108559544-4a391e80-72b0-11eb-825c-483aba3dcd18.png)

-That is, the probability of selecting an arm under Thompson sampling is the integral of product of that arm's posterior PDF times the posterior CDFs of all other arms.
+That is, the probability of selecting an arm under Thompson sampling is the integral of that arm's posterior PDF times the posterior CDFs of all other arms.
 The derivation of this formula is left as an exercise for the reader.

 Computing these probabilities requires one-dimensional integration, which is provided by the `numint` subpackage.